peterlgarland/WinCertes/README.md

 WinCertes can auto-configure IIS regarding the SSL certificate and its bindings (see below for more details).
 However, IIS configuration needs to be modified in order for
 WinCertes HTTP validation to work: WinCertes requires the "\*" mimetype to be set, else IIS will refuse to serve the challenge file.
-WinCertes tries to do this automatically as well, but it might fail depending on your version and setup of IIS.
+WinCertes tries to do this automatically as well, but it might fail depending on your version and setup of IIS, check it fails before applying the fix.

 It is possible to fix the issue permanently:
 - using the IIS Management Console, in the "MIME Types" section